Current

 1. Terms and Conditions

 70 Clock LLC provides access to this platform subject to our institutional protocols.
 This website serves as a curated environment for the exhibition of primary historical documents.
 By accessing the 70 Clock platform, visitors agree to respect the evidentiary integrity of the works presented.
-All visual and audio content is protected under 17 U.S.C. § 107 and remains the exclusive property of 70 Clock LLC.
+All visual and audio content is protected under 17 U.S.C. § 107 and remains the exclusive property of 70 Clock LLC, a New Mexico registered entity.

 2. Privacy Policy & Data Security